-- Location of the dispute resolution professional - There may be multiple sessions.
-Can you, the other party(ies), or the mediator travel?
+- Location.
+There may be multiple sessions.
+Can you participants and the mediator travel?
 Is the mediator’s office convenient?

-- Subject area experience - If your dispute is in a particular area such as divorce, child custody, business or environmental issues, you are likely to want to choose someone with experience in similar types of issues.
+- Subject area experience.
+If your dispute is in a particular area such as divorce, business, or environmental issues, you are likely to want to choose someone with experience in similar types of issues.
 Some people believe it is important that the mediator know something about the subject matter of the dispute.
 Others believe that subject matter expertise is not of primary importance except in specialized areas like environmental, domestic, or highly technical types of disputes.
 Other people believe that it is not important that the mediator know the subject matter area of the dispute as long as the mediator is well trained in the process of mediation and has experience as a mediator.
-You should determine how important subject matter knowledge is and may want to discuss this question with prospective mediators.
+Determine how important subject matter knowledge is to you.
+Discuss this question with prospective mediators.

-- Alternative Dispute Resolution (ADR) Training and credentials - Take a look at the types of training the practitioner has completed.
+- Alternative Dispute Resolution (ADR) training and credentials.
+Look at the types of training the practitioner has completed.
 The Voluntary Maryland Standards do not suggest specific levels of experience of training, except for those in court-connected or other forms of mandated dispute resolution.

-- Education or professional experience background – In addition to training as a mediator, other qualifications may add another dimension to the dispute resolution process.
-For example, mediators may have a background in dispute resolution as an attorney, social worker, or teacher.
-Additionally, mediators may also have technically expertise as an engineer, small business owner, car mechanic, house inspector, non-profit manager, etc.
+- Education or professional experience background.
+In addition to training as a mediator, other qualifications may add another dimension to the dispute resolution process (i.e., backgrounds in dispute resolution as an attorney, social worker, or teacher; technical expertise as an engineer, small business owner, car mechanic, house inspector, non-profit manager, etc.).

-- A particular style/approach – There are several approaches that a mediator might use.
+- A particular style/approach.
+There are several approaches that a mediator might use.
 Some are more passive, and let the parties guide the process.
 Others are more involved, and propose options.
+Learn more.

-- Trust your instincts - Do you feel comfortable with the "neutral" person?
-This is your overall assessment.
+- Trust your instincts.
+Do you feel comfortable with the "neutral" person?
 Was the person willing to speak with you, answer your questions, and give you the information you requested?
 Do you feel the person will be impartial and fair?
-Are you satisfied the person has the skills and style you want?
+Are you satisfied the mediator has the skills and style you want?
 If not, look for someone else.

-- Fees - Most mediators charge a set fee per hour.
+- Fees.
+Most mediators charge a set fee per hour.
 Some only charge for the time they are actually mediating while others charge for preparation time and travel.
 Many will request payment for a certain number of hours of mediation before the mediation begins or full payment at the time of mediation.
-Additionally, ask about whether the fees are split by the parties.
+Ask about whether the fees are split by the parties.